António de Oliveira Salazar: Early path

-As a young man, Salazar's involvement in politics stemmed from his Catholic views, which were aroused by the new anti-clerical stance of the First Republic.
+As a young man, Salazar's involvement in politics stemmed from his Catholic views, which were aroused by the First Republic's new anti-clerical stance.
 He became a member of the non-politically affiliated Catholic movement Centro Académico de Democracia Cristã (Academic Centre for Christian Democracy).
 Salazar rejected the monarchists because he felt that they were opposed to the social doctrines espoused by Pope Leo XIII to which it is said he was very sympathetic, despite the fact that they were contrary to his actions.
 He was a frequent contributor to journals concerned with social studies, especially the weekly O Imparcial, which was directed by his friend (and later Cardinal Patriarch of Lisbon) Manuel Gonçalves Cerejeira.
 Local press described him as "one of the most powerful minds of the new generation".

 In 1921, Salazar was persuaded to stand as a candidate for election to parliament, though he did so reluctantly.
 He appeared once in the chamber and never returned, struck by the disorder he witnessed and a feeling of futility.
 Salazar was convinced that liberal individualism had led to fragmentation of society and a perversion of the democratic process.

 After the coup d'état of 28 May 1926 which established the Ditadura Nacional regime, Salazar briefly joined the government of José Mendes Cabeçadas as Minister of Finance.
 On 11 June, a small group of officers drove from Lisbon to Santa Comba Dão to persuade him to be Minister of Finance.
 Salazar spent five days in Lisbon.
-The conditions he proposed to control spending were refused, he quickly resigned, and in two hours he was on a train back to Coimbra University, explaining that because of the frequent disputes and general disorder in the government, he could not do his work properly.
+The conditions he proposed to control spending were refused; he quickly resigned.
+In two hours he was on a train back to Coimbra University, explaining that because of the frequent disputes and general disorder in the government, he could not do his work properly.

 Portugal's overriding problem in 1926 was its enormous public debt, much of which was owed to foreign entities.
 Several times between 1926 and 1928, Salazar turned down appointment to the finance ministry.
 He pleaded ill-health, devotion to his aged parents and a preference for the academic cloisters.
 In 1927, under the ministry of Sinel de Cordes, the public deficit kept on growing.
 The government tried to obtain loans from Baring Brothers under the auspices of the League of Nations, but the conditions were considered unacceptable.
 With Portugal under the threat of an imminent financial collapse, Salazar finally agreed to become its 81st Finance Minister on 26 April 1928 after the republican and Freemason Óscar Carmona was elected president.
-However, before accepting the position, he personally secured from Carmona a categorical assurance that as finance minister he would have a free hand to veto expenditure in all government departments, not just his own.
-Salazar was the financial czar virtually from the day he took office.
+However, before accepting the position, he personally secured from Carmona a categorical assurance that as finance minister he would have a free hand to veto expenditures in all government departments, not just his own.
 Within one year, armed with special powers, Salazar balanced the budget and stabilised Portugal's currency.
-Salazar produced the first of many budgetary surpluses in Portugal.
+Salazar produced the first of many budgetary surpluses.